Stanislasss/fortune-backend/README.md

 > DOCKER_LOGIN, DOCKER_PASSWORD and DOCKER_HUB_NAMESPACE environments are required

 ### Running on Travis C.I:
- > Note: Be careful with this command, it will apply changes to your cluster.
+ > Note: Be careful with this command, it might apply changes to your Kubernetes cluster.

 This repo already contains a `.travis.yml`

 `make ci`

-This command will install kubectl, configure kube a new config file under `~/.kube` and run `./scripts/deployer.sh`.
+This command will install kubectl, configure  a new Kubeconfig file under `~/.kube` and run `./scripts/deployer.sh`.
 The `deployer.sh` will attempt to perform a blue green deployment.

- > Note: In oder to the blue green deployment be succesful you must have an existent deployment named in this format <production|staging>-fortune-app-<green|blue>.
+ > Note: To the blue green deployment be succesful you must have an existent deployment named in this format <production|staging>-fortune-app-<green|blue>.

 In order to this command be succesfull you wil have to set up the following environment variables